 Young girls wearing gargoosh

-young girls wearing Gargush hats
+young girls wearing gargush hats

 Gargūsh

-Often the girls and young women wore small hats called Gargush (qarqūsh) which were a pointed variety in the north of the country, and a rounded crown style with a small ruffle around the face in the south.
-The old Gargush were the most interesting as their styles and needlework combinations were limitless yet these were hard to find as handwork declined and simpler garments were being made in local mass-producing shops.
+Often the girls and young women wore small hats called gargush (qarqūsh) which were a pointed variety in the north of the country, and a rounded crown style with a small ruffle around the face in the south.
+The old gargush were the most interesting as their styles and needlework combinations were limitless yet these were hard to find as handwork declined and simpler garments were being made in local mass-producing shops.

-One of the first places I saw the Jiblah-style Gargush, the ‘sun flower’ hat, was in Jiblah.
+One of the first places I saw the Jiblah-style gargush, the ‘sun flower’ hat, was in Jiblah.
 The hat I first saw was worn by a young girl and was typical of the style favoured in the southern part of the country.
 It was a munchkin type of affair; gathered at the top and assembled around the face and tied under the chin surrounding the child’s face with ruffles that gave the impression of a sunflower.

 However, little boys would sometimes also be dressed in this style of hat allowing their mothers to disguise them as a girl so that the evil eye would not harm them.
 According to custom, the evil eye was more prone to harm little boys, not being much interested in the girls.
 Additionally, small children were often painted with kohl which was sometimes smeared around their eyes to make the eyes prominent, like the centre of a flower.